Derrick Ansley: Oakland Raiders

 In 2018, he was hired by the Oakland Raiders to be their defensive backs coach, becoming the highest-paid defensive backs coach in the NFL.
 His unit improved from five interceptions in 2017 to 14 in 2018.

 Tennessee

 The following year, he was hired as the defensive coordinator at Tennessee.
 His defense improved from 77th in total defense to 23rd.
-He was not retained after the 2020 season due to the pay for play scandal.

 Los Angeles Chargers

-In 2021 he became the defensive backs coach for the Los Angeles Chargers.
+In 2021, he became the defensive backs coach for the Los Angeles Chargers.

 On February 20, 2023, Ansley was promoted from defensive backs coach to defensive coordinator.

+Green Bay Packers

+On March 12, 2024, Ansley was hired by the Green Bay Packers to be their passing game coordinator.